robertpitt/Google-Plus-javascript-API/readme.md

 ```

 ####Note:
-The User ID number should **always** be treated as a string, and nver and interger, this is due to how large the number is and have javascript modifies those large numbers.
+The User ID number should **always** be treated as a string, and never and interger, this is due to how large the number is and have javascript modifies those large numbers.

 within the callback we should always check for the error object, to assure that we have made a successfull request, this can be done like so: